-Ballet fantastique in four acts
+Ballet fantastique in two acts and four scenes

-Music by Jacque Offenbach and Ludwig Minkus
+Music by Jacque Offenbach

 World Première